zerodaykb/zerodaykb.github.io/docs/_posts/2025-11-10-a-case-of-bypassing-defences-in-microservices-applications.md

 By using parametr `action` with value `logo` in B2C website I was able to send Postscript file to the microservice and achieve RCE with ImageTragick.

 ---
 **In short**: you were able to bypass all the validations and achieve RCE with one specific parameter value.
-The fix needed to be implemented on B2C part and only allow "image" or "pdf" values".
+The fix needed to be implemented on B2C part and only allow "image" or "pdf" values.

 This shows how it is important to know your target.
 You could also generate a proper wordlist for the ecosystem and fuzz parameters.